 Because Kitchen Cabinet Doors are exposed to a harsher environment than doors in other areas of the home, they require additional design consideration to allow for more wood movement due to greater moisture gain and loss.

-that's the reason the panels in kitchen cabinet doors and trimmed to slightly shorter and narrower than the space available within the door's frame.
+That's the reason the panels in kitchen cabinet doors are trimmed to be slightly shorter and narrower than the space available within the door's frame.
 This allows the panel to expand or contract as humidity changes, without cracking the frame joints

 Mitered Delaware Cabinet Door